Nilagang baka

 Serves 6+

-• Beef is traditional, but I use turkey for my meat eaters.
-Can also leave out for a vegan version and double up on vegetables or potatoes (even though it won't be picar anymore, unless you count some of your veggies!).
-Tofu probably won't work well, but let me know if I'm wrong!
+• I prefer beef.
+Can also leave out for a vegan version and and sub for mushrooms or double up on vegetables or potatoes (even though it won't be picar anymore, unless you count some of your veggies!).

 • 6 cloves of garlic, chopped or minced